AssemblyAI/assemblyai-api-spec/README.md

 This repository contains

-- AssemblyAI's OpenAPI spec which lives in the [openapi](./fern/api/openapi/) folder
+- Assembly AI's OpenAPI spec which lives in the [openapi](./fern/api/openapi/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 To make sure that the OpenAPI is valid, you can use the Fern CLI.